-The Linac Coherent Light Source (LCLS) has previously demonstrated FEL operations over the energy range 280 eV to 11.2 keV in the fundamental.
-As part of the LCLS-II upgrade, in 2020 we resume operation with an all-new undulator complex, replacing the previous system with a pair of dedicated, variable-gap hard and soft X-ray undulators driven by the 120 Hz LCLS copper linac.
+The Linac Coherent Light Source (LCLS) previously demonstrated FEL operations over the energy range 280 eV to 11.2 keV in the fundamental.
+As part of the LCLS-II upgrade, in 2020 we resumed operation with an all-new undulator complex, replacing the previous system with a pair of dedicated, variable-gap hard and soft X-ray undulators driven by the 120 Hz LCLS normal conducting (NC) linac.

-New undulator systems will operate across the wider 200 eV to 25 keV range in the fundamental with expected pulse energies of at least 0.5-2 mJ depending on the pulse duration and photon energy.
-The SASE pulse length can be varied from 10 fs to 50 fs for hard X-rays, while for soft X-rays the range is extended to 250 fs.
-Shorter pulses, < 10 fs, with a reduced number of photons per pulse can also be provided.
+New undulator systems also enable a much wider photon energy range.
+With the existing NC linac (120 Hz), 200 eV to 25 keV has been achieved in the fundamental with pulse energies of 0.5-2 mJ and up, depending on the pulse duration and photon energy.
+Pulse length can be varied from 10 fs to 50 fs for hard X-rays, while for soft X-rays the range is extended to 250 fs.
+Shorter pulses, < 10 fs, with a reduced number of photons per pulse can also be provided via specialized operating modes.

-Prior advanced capability beyond SASE is also planned for recommissioning in the second half of 2020.
+Prior advanced capability beyond SASE has also been recommissioned with the NC linac.
 For users who require a monochromator, seeded hard X-ray beams can provide 2 to 4 times more photons per unit bandwidth than SASE beams with similar pulse durations.
-Seeded beams will be available from 4.5 keV to 11 keV and 0.4-1.2 keV in the HXR and SXR range, respectively, with tune up from a SASE beam taking about 30 minutes.
-The LCLS will also again be capable of providing two-color operating modes, where multiple FEL pulses are produced with about 1% photon energy separation, in both the hard and soft X-ray regimes.
+Seeded beams are available from 4.5 keV to 11 keV and 0.4-1.2 keV in the HXR and SXR range, respectively, with tune up from a SASE beam taking about 30 minutes.
+The LCLS NC linac is also capable of providing two-color operating modes, where multiple FEL pulses are produced with about 1% photon energy separation, in both the hard and soft X-ray regimes.

 Users are encouraged to review LCLS instrument descriptions and contact LCLS instrument scientists to discuss technical capabilities and proposed experiments.